-- (A) Any employee gaming licenses issued pursuant to this section shall be effective for only the location, job and employer contained in the application. - (B) Any licensed employee shall apply to have his license transferred to a new location by requesting that transfer in writing to the Tribal Commission in a manner which details the new job and location and the operator for whom s/he proposes to work. - 6.5 Licensing Period.
-Any permanent employee gaming license issued pursuant to this section shall be effective for a period of one year from the date of issuance and shall contain the licensee's photograph and shall state on its face the name of the employee, the location at which s/he is licensed to work, the gaming operator who employs him, the date that the license became effective and the date that it expires. - 6.6 Renewals.
-A holder of an employee gaming license shall petition to have his license renewed, by applying to the Tribal Commission for a renewal before his original license has expired and updating all information contained in the original application. - 6.7 Requirement to Produce License Upon Request.
+(A) Any employee gaming license issued pursuant to this section shall be effective for only the position and gamingoperator employer contained in the application.
+An employee gaming license shall apply to all locations for which a gaming operator holds a license issued by the Tribal Commission.

+(B) Any licensed employee shall apply to have his license transferred to a new position by requesting that transfer in writing to the Tribal Commission in a manner which details the new position and the operator for whom s/he proposes to work.

+6.5 Licensing Period.
+Any permanent employee gaming license issued pursuant to this section shall be effective for a period of one year from the date of issuance and shall contain the licensee's photograph and shall state on its face the name of the employee, the location at which s/he is licensed to work, the gaming operator who employs him, the date that the license became effective and the date that it expires.

+6.6 Renewals.
+A holder of an employee gaming license shall petition to have his license renewed, by applying to the Tribal Commission for a renewal before his original license has expired and updating all information contained in the original application.

+6.7 Requirement to Produce License Upon Request.
 Any person receiving an employee gaming license must carry that license upon his person during all working hours and must produce that license upon the request of any person.

-6.8 Suspension or Termination of Employees.
+6.8 Suspension or Termination of Employee License.

-- (A) Grounds for Suspension or Termination.
-The Tribal Commission may suspend or terminate any employee, after notice and an opportunity for a hearing, for any of the following reasons: - (1) The employee has withheld pertinent information on his application; - (2) The employee has made false statements on the application; - (3) The employee has participated in gaming activity which was not authorized by any tribal gaming license;
+(A) Grounds for Suspension or Termination.
+The Tribal Commission may suspend or terminate the license of any employee, after notice and an opportunity for a hearing, for any of the following reasons:

+(1) The employee has withheld pertinent information on his application;

+(2) The employee has made false statements on the application;

+(3) The employee has participated in gaming activity which was not authorized by any tribal gaming license;